-- Gather assurances from academies that they keep admission and attendance registers in line with regulations - Ensure that academies hold more than one contact number for each child on the admissions register. - Ensure that procedures are followed for removing children from the school admission register including where they are logged as a Child Missing Education
+- Gather assurances from academies that they keep admission and attendance registers in line with regulations - Gather assurances that academies hold more than one contact number an email address and a current home address for each child on the admissions register. - Ensure that all children receive their entitlement to a full-time education and will work diligently with Academies to address instances of CME in accordance with the statutory guidance and the local authority objectives. - Ensure that the policies and procedures in place are followed for removing children from the school admission register including where they are logged as a Child Missing Education